Skip to main content

 Structure of an invoice

-An invoice for services in clinical biology is drawn up through rules laid down in a Royal Decree and consists of three parts:
+An invoice for services in clinical biology is drawn up through rules laid down in a Royal Decree and consists of several parts:

-1. Reimbursed services: services that are reimbursed according to the NIHDI rules are fully or partially borne by the mutuality; the patient pays nothing or only the reimbursed share.
+1. Reimbursed benefits: benefits that are reimbursed in accordance with the NIHDI regulations are borne in full or in part by the health insurance fund; in this the patient pays nothing or the patient contribution.

-2. Non-reimbursable services: services that are not reimbursed according to the NIHDI regulations are charged to the patient.
+2. Non-reimbursable performances: performances that are not reimbursed according to the NIHDI regulations are charged directly to the patient.

-3. Agreed fee: is determined on the basis of the number and type of the NIHDI reimbursable provisions carried out; both the mutuality and the patient pay a share in this.
-There is no share for the patient with the smallest applications.
+3. Flat-rate fee: is determined on the basis of the number and type of NIHDI-reimbursed provisions carried out; in this, both the mutual health insurance organisation and the patient pay a share (co-payment).
+For the smallest applications, there is no share for the patient.

 With effect from 1 January 2023, the General Administration of Taxation has drawn up new rules regarding the exemption from tax (VAT) on medical care.